shrutisakhare21/Dragon-Fruit-Disease-Detection-System-using-CNN/README.md

 Poor performance for the minority class (Stem Canker) due to class imbalance.

-Recommendations for improvement include addressing class imbalance and collecting more data for minority classes.

 # Contributing

 Contributions are welcome!
 If you'd like to contribute, please follow these steps: